117–119 Houston Street

 117–119 Houston Street (also known as The Henry Cunningham House or The Henry Cunningham Estate) is a historic building in Savannah, Georgia, United States.
 A duplex, it is located on Houston Street in the northwestern tything of Greene Square and was built in 1810.
 It is part of the Savannah Historic District.
+It is considered the oldest building constructed for a person of color in Savannah.